-Before starting work with the Turkic languages, certain difficulties arose, namely, the problem of determining the range of self-sufficient objects of research.
-As you know, there are a lot of Turkic languages; including the dead, they can be counted more than thirty.
-Some of them are so similar to each other that it may be justified to assume that they are of the same origin from one language of order higher than the one of Proto-Turkic.
-Another difficulty was pointed out by Sir Gerard Clauson:
+Before starting work with the Turkic languages, certain difficulties arose, namely, the problem of determining the range of self-sufficient objects of study.
+As is known, the Turkic language family is quite large and consists of at least 35 modern languages and dialects and at least six ancient and medieval ones (DYBO A.V.
+2007: 11).
+The nomadic way of life of the Turks "led to frequent and disordered language contacts and wide and also disordered inter-dialect borrowing, with the general proximity of dialects" (ibid., 11).
+Some of the Turkic languages are so close to each other that it may be justified to assume that they have a common origin from one language of a higher order than the Proto-Turkic.
+Another difficulty was pointed out by Sir Gerard Clawson:

-Moreover, when studying the Turkic peoples it was established that people can have several identities and as defining ones they choose one or a limited number of them (MALIKOV A.M., 31).
-In our ethnogenetic studies, the object are not ethnic groups, but their languages as a historically variable phenomenon, regardless of the identity of its speakers.
+Moreover, when studying the Turkic peoples it was established that people can have several identities and as defining ones, they choose one or a limited number of them (MALIKOV A.M.
+2017: 31).
+In our ethnogenetic studies, the object is not ethnic groups, but their languages as a historically variable phenomenon, regardless of the identity of its speakers.
 The Turkic languages are so conservative that they keep their characteristic features for a much longer time than the time of the existence of socio-political entities.